cloudmelon/hopperdemo/README.md

 <img src="screenshot/studentguidescreenshots/yamlfile.PNG" alt="yaml definition" width="600px"/>

-Add variable group.
+Add a variable group.
 Within Pipelines go to Library, then click + Variable Group.
 Toggle on Allow access to all pipelines.
 Add 3 variables to the variable group (key/value pairs) as follows:
-Name = demorg  Value  = msprep-hopper1xdemo
+Name = demorg  Value  = hopperwebapp
-Name = subscription Value = melonsub
-Name - webappname Value = mshopperwebapp
+Name = subscription Value = Subscription name, as set in your service connection Name - webappname Value = hoppercodeproject

 Now press Run and then Queue to run the pipeline.
 If you get an error message, ignore it and try again (this is some bug).